MicrosoftDocs/sql-docs/docs/2014/analysis-services/server-properties/log-properties.md

  The default value for this property is false, which indicates the server will not automatically create the log table and will not log query events.

 > [!NOTE]
->  For more information about configuring the query log, see [Configuring the Analysis Services Query Log](https://go.microsoft.com/fwlink/?LinkId=81890).
+>  For more information about configuring the query log, see [Log operations in Analysis Services](https://docs.microsoft.com/sql/analysis-services/instances/log-operations-in-analysis-services?view=sql-server-2014).

 ## Trace
  **Trace\TraceBackgroundDistributionPeriod**